rpothin/servicebus-csharp-function-dataverse/README.md

 It is a GitHub repository using the [**Azure Developer CLI**](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) to get you up and running on Azure quickly in a scenario where you need to process messages from an Azure Service Bus to a Dataverse environment through a C# Azure Functions app.

-It contains components (GitHub workflows, infrastructure as code in Bicep, C# Azure Functions app code...) that will help you be up and running quickly.
+It contains components (infrastructure as code in Bicep, C# Azure Functions app code...) that will help you be up and running quickly.

 ## 📖 Documentation